-• An Incident that Harms People or the Environment:

-- a death; - a serious injury (as defined in the OPR or TSB regulations); - an unintended or uncontained release of low-vapour pressure (LVP) hydrocarbons in excess of 1.5 m3 that leaves company property or occurs on or off the right of way; - an unintended or uncontrolled release of sweet natural gas or high-vapour pressure (HVP) hydrocarbons >30,000 m3; - any unintended or uncontrolled release of sour natural gas or hydrogen sulfide; - a significant adverse effect on the environment; and/or - significant pollution (under COGOA or OGOA Drilling and Production Regulations). - A Rupture: - an instantaneous release that immediately impacts the operation of a pipeline segment such that the pressure of the segment cannot be maintained. - A Toxic Plume: - a band of service fluid or other contaminant (e.g., hydrogen sulfide or smoke) resulting from an incident that causes people, including employees, to take protective measures (e.g., muster, shelter-in-place or evacuation).
+- An Incident that Harms People or the Environment: - o a death; - o a serious injury as defined in the Canadian Energy Regulator Onshore Pipeline Regulations; - an unintended or uncontained release of LVP hydrocarbons in excess of 1.5 m that leaves company property or occurs on or off the right of way; - an unintended or uncontrolled release of gas or HVP hydrocarbons > 30,000 m; - o any unintended or uncontrolled release of sour natural gas or hydrogen sulfide; and/or - a significant pollution event under Canada Oil and Gas Drilling and Production Regulations or Northwest Territories' Oil and Gas Drilling and Production Regulations. - A Rupture: - an instantaneous release that immediately impacts the operation of a pipeline segment such that the pressure of the segment cannot be maintained. - A Toxic Plume: - a band of service fluid or other contaminant (e.g., hydrogen sulfide or smoke) resulting from an incident that causes people, including employees, to take protective measures (e.g., muster, shelter-in-place or evacuation).

-Where an event meets any of the above definitions, companies must immediately:
+Where an event meets any of the above definitions: